ldunham1/abstract_factories/README.md

 `abstract_factories` can be used to keep on-top of scaling production needs (Film, TV, Games).

 ###### Rigging
+For rig building its typical during production to modify rig component behaviours during production (bugfixes, performance improvements or additional features).
+The typical issue is supporting rig component versions for legacy reasons.
+Here, its relatively trivial to author a new IKChainComponent (subclassed from the old), modify the behaviour and be identified as another version.
 ```python
 class AbstractRigComponent(object):
     Name = 'AbstractRigComponent'